fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ### Technical Rollout (creating the CashBox)

 The second step is the *Technical* rollout which will use a [template](../technical-operations/rollout-automation/templates.md) to create a new CashBox and a new Queue.
-On top of that, it will also link the previously created SCU (*from the Business rollout*) to the new Queue.
+It will also link the previously created SCU (*from the Business rollout*) to the new Queue.

 import TechnicalRolloutFR from '../_markets/fr/getting-started/my-first-cashbox/_technical.mdx';
 import TechnicalRolloutDE from '../_markets/de/getting-started/my-first-cashbox/_technical.mdx';